neitanod/struct/README.md

 Creating and querying nested arrays
 -----------------------------------

-`Struct::CREATE` is a special value that tells the struct to return a new struct as the default value to return, but instead of just returning it, it also sets it, so the full path gets built and you can assign values to the created struct.
+The `access` method tells the struct to return a new struct (or current stored struct) as the value to return, but instead of just returning it, it also sets it, so the full path gets built and you can assign values to the created struct.

 If there's already a struct there, it will use it instead of creating an empty one (it will preserve any other value it has).

     $s
-      ->getSomething(Struct::CREATE)
+      ->accessSomething()
-      ->get('SomethingElse', Struct::CREATE)
+      ->access('SomethingElse')
       ->set('Yet_Something else', 'some assigned val')
     ;

 The above instruction creates the tree and assigns the value.

     $obtained  = $s
-      ->getSomething(Struct::CREATE)
+      ->accessSomething()
-      ->get('SomethingElse', Struct::CREATE)
+      ->access('SomethingElse')
       ->get('Yet_Something else', 'some default val')
     ;